ronbel/project-3123350812/README.md

 ## Deployment

 Each submodule (except for client and cli) comes with its own Dockerfile.
-All of those depend on the cortex-base image (It is build automatically during installation)
+All of those depend on the cortex-base image (It is built automatically during installation)
 If you wish to build your own image of a submodule, simply run:

 ```sh